Childhood and Education Journey of Will Cain in Timeline

 In 2000, Will Cain completed his J.D. degree at the University of Texas School of Law.

-Following his father's death in 2001, Cain returned to the Dallas area to help care for his younger brother.
+In 2001, Will Cain returned to the Dallas area following the death of his father to help care for his younger brother.

-Will Cain mentions in January 2017 that he did not vote for Trump in the 2016 election.
+In 2016, Will Cain did not vote for Donald Trump in the election.

-January 2017: Cain says he didn't vote for Trump
+January 2017: Cain on Not Voting for Trump

 On an episode of First Take in January 2017, Will Cain stated that he did not vote for Donald Trump in the 2016 election.

-In 2018, Will Cain commented on being a conservative voice at ESPN, noting that ESPN didn't have a voice like his.
+In 2018, Will Cain discussed his conservative voice at ESPN, stating that the network didn't have a voice like his.

-In 2020, Will Cain reiterated in an interview that he did not vote for Trump in the 2016 election.
+In a 2020 interview discussing his move from ESPN to Fox News, Will Cain reiterated that he did not vote for Trump in the 2016 election.

 In January 2022, Will Cain criticized the first year of Joe Biden's presidency on his podcast, calling Biden "the worst president of my lifetime."